-The consultations undertaken by the SG showed that residents were, by a large majority, in favour of promoting pedestrian access around the NA, including for schools, along with provision of healthcare facilities within the NA.
+The consultations undertaken by the Steering Group showed that residents were, by a large majority, in favour of promoting pedestrian access around the NA, including schools, along with provision of healthcare facilities within the NA.
 Key priorities for residents were:

-Support the provision and enhancement of safe environments to encourage healthy lifestyle activities.
+- Support the provision and enhancement of safe environments to encourage healthy lifestyle activities. - Support improvements in healthcare provision, so that this is located in the NA and is available to all residents.

-- Support improvements in healthcare provision, so that this is located in or near the NA and is available to all residents. - Promote a more sustainable form of access to the village schools by encouraging walking and/or non-motorised transport. - Prioritisation of residents being part of the admissions policy of the local village school and Pre-school.
+• Promote a more sustainable form of access to the village schools by encouraging walking and/or non-motorised transport.